Breast density is a measure used to describe mammogram images. It’s not a measure of how the breasts feel.

 Breasts are made up of breast tissue (the milk ducts and lobules, which may be called glandular tissue) and fat.
 Connective tissue helps hold everything place.
 Learn more about breast anatomy.

 Breast density compares the area of breast and connective tissue seen on a mammogram to the area of fat.
-Breast and connective tissue are denser than fat and this difference shows up on a mammogram.
+Breast and connective tissue are denser than fat and this difference shows up on a mammogram (see images below).

 Learn more about breast density and mammography.

 Women with high breast density are 4-5 times more likely to get breast cancer than women with low breast density [100-101].